spiyush0212/Stone-Paper-Scissor/README.md

 # Stone-Paper-Scissor-Python

-Create the game for player vs computer mode in terminal using Python as a starting project while learning the language
+Created the game for Player vs Computer mode in terminal using Python as a starting project while learning the language.

+Just download and run the main.py file to begin the game.